Aleph-Alpha/std/docs/pkg/rabbit.md

 FX Module Integration:

-This package provides an fx module for easy integration:
+This package provides a fx module for easy integration:

 ```
 app := fx.New(